zwhbio2017/clipipe_docs/docs/4_usage.md

 ### Motif discovery

-The motif discovery function can be used directily in the CLIPipe docker:
+The motif discovery function can be used directly in the CLIPipe docker:

 For HOMER, the demo script like this: